azurewraith/roll-for-mischief/README.md

 ## Game Description

 A multiplayer cat battle royale with simplified Pathfinder 2nd Edition mechanics.
-Players control cats in a low-poly city environment, surviving against other players, environmental hazards, and a roaming boss cat.
+Players control cats in a low-poly synthwave-esque city environment, surviving against other players, environmental hazards, and a roaming boss cat.

 ### Key Features